Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 The Package Manager configuration helps you to manage the packages of Tizen Studio.
 The Package Manager configuration, allows you to:
-- change the options for the package repository for the main and extension SDK
+- Change the options for the package repository for the main and extension SDK,
-- change the proxy settings to access the package repository
+- Change the proxy settings to access the package repository

 This section explains about various configuring and managing techniques using Package Manager.
 You can set the configuration for installing or updating Tizen Studio using one of the following methods: